-86. Optimizely – Optimizely helps you to tailor good and products to meet your customers’ desires and create personal digital experiences for your visitors.
-Optimizely is used by some of the biggest brands in the world like Sony, Ebay, Ehow, ABC and many more.
+86. Optimizely – Optimizely helps you to tailor goods and products to meet your customers’ desires and create personal digital experiences for your visitors.
+Optimizely is used by some of the biggest brands in the world like Sony, Ebay, Ehow, ABC and so forth.

 87. KingSumo Headlines – Although KingSumo is not quite a landing page builder, it’s an insanely powerful WordPress plugin for A/B testing your headlines and identifying titles that perform the best.

 Live Streaming is quickly bending the boundaries of social media marketing and the way people interact on social platforms.
 With influencers like Gary Vee making use of live streaming on a daily basis, the ‘social’ eyes are now shifting towards live interactions.
 Hence, before these platforms get over-crowded, it may be worthwhile to think about deploying them into your strategy.

 88. YouTube Live – This video giant gives you the ability to live stream videos and organise events.
 Simply go to your ‘video manager’, click on ‘live streaming’ and choose an appropriate option.

 89. Skype Group Calls – Probably every single one of you is familiar with Skype, but not everyone is aware of group calls.
 The tool can host up to 25 people and is particularly useful for team group calls, small webinars and workshops.